Menu

 2️⃣ On Stage Program Committee: Curate an amazing lineup of performers and entertainment acts.

-3️⃣ Vendor Committee: Coordinate food vendors and merchandise/craft vendors to ensure a diverse range of options.
+3️⃣ Vendor Committee: Coordinate food vendors and merchandise/craft vendors to ensure a diverse range of options. *IMMEDIATE NEED*

 4️⃣ Volunteer Coordination Committee: Recruit, train, and manage volunteers for various festival tasks.